dcm4che/dcm4chee-arc-hl7cs/source/orm/inbound.rst

    ORC - :ref:`tab_orc_251`, Common Order, R, [1..*], 4
    TQ1 - :ref:`tab_tq1_251`, Timing/Quantity, R, [1..1], 4
    OBR - :ref:`tab_obr_251`, Order Detail, R, [1..*], 4
+   NTE - :ref:`tab_nte`, Notes and Comments (for Detail), O, [0..*], 4
    IPC - :ref:`tab_ipc_251`, Imaging Procedure Control, R, [1..*], 4
+   OBX - :ref:`tab_obx`, Observation / Result, O, [0..*], 7

 .. _orm_o01_actions:

 Performed Actions
 ^^^^^^^^^^^^^^^^^
 Patient Demographic Information are extracted from the PID and PV1 segments of the received message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_pid_dicom`.
+Optionally, if the received message also contains OBX segments, then patient demographic attributes are checked in these segments as well [#Note16]_.
 If a Patient record with the extracted primary Patient ID already exists in the database, that Patient record will get updated.
 If there is no such Patient record a new Patient record will be inserted into the database [#hl7NoPatientCreateMessageType]_.
 Based on the information received in the ORC and OBR segments, Modality Worklist Item is created/updated in the archive for the created/updated patient.
 If the message contains ZDS segment, the specified Study Instance UID will be used else system will generate a Study Instance UID for the Modality Worklist Item attributes.